cornernote/yii-audit-module/README.md

 - Full error stack dump is saved, even in live mode.
 - Catches all errors, including fatal errors.
 - View all the collected data from the module interface.
+- Each error is related to an AuditRequest so you can see the entire state of the visitors action.

 ## Screenshots